 Honey Lime Chicken Enchiladas are loaded with juicy marinated chicken, smothered in creamy enchilada sauce and topped with lots of melted cheese.
 Mouthwatering and gorgeous, this dish is always a crowd pleaser!

-Which tortillas are best for enchiladas?
+- Which tortillas are best for enchiladas?
 A big part of it comes down to personal preference.
 Traditional enchiladas are made with corn tortillas, either white or yellow.
 They have more flavor with a more firm and chewy texture.
 Flour tortillas are softer, more pliable, with a slightly sweet flavor.
-For this recipe you could use either one (see freezer meal option above).
 We love the flour tortillas for this chicken enchilada recipe because they’re larger and can hold more of the delicious filling.

 What to Serve with Honey Lime Chicken Enchiladas